Root Career Education Travel Health Wealth Music Poem HTPC Tennis Database Scripts Speak at SQLPASS Present to NASA, Robot14

 • 2) Having no money at all guarantees a miserable life.

-• 3) It is not difficult to build a top X percentile net-worth household in America.
+• 4) I made every penny myself to build a top X percentile net-worth in USA.

-I am now giving back my free service to the society.
+I am now giving back my free service to the local society.

 Volunteer free service for the underprivileged: